-Kids can now enjoy learning to become healthy skeptics of the media they consume
+Kids can now enjoy learning how to understand the media that they consume

-Media Detectives games, created by kids for kids, are inquiry-based, fun and very interactive.
-Most take 2 classroom periods at most.
+Media Detectives games, created by kids for kids, are student-led, inquiry-based, fun and very interactive – and can be completed in 2 classroom periods at most.

 Please email DK@InquiringMindsInstitute.org if you wish to arrange a free consultation.